Developing a certification examination FAQs

 The actual number of questions that you need to answer correctly in order to pass an exam is determined by the difficulty level of those questions that you get when you sit an exam and our expectations of the skills and abilities of the target audience.
 We then transform that number into a scaled score of 700.
 We rely on subject matter experts to help us determine the skills and abilities that we expect of qualified candidates as well as to estimate the difficulty level of each question in relationship to those expectations.
 We use a combination of methods (Angoff, etc) to set the passing score.

 Cut scores are used to help a candidate know if they are improving.
 The actual number of questions you need to answer correctly is based on the difficulty of the questions that you see when you take the exam.
 A scaled score ensures that regardless of which combination of questions you see, the evaluation of your scales is fair.
-If you see a set of more difficult set of questions, the number of correct answers to pass is less than if you see an easier set of questions.
+If you see a more difficult set of questions, the number of correct answers to pass is less than if you see an easier set of questions.
 More importantly, scaled scores let you track your progress over multiple attempts.
 If you see a difficult combination of questions your performance may actually be higher in relation to the passing standard even if you answered fewer questions correctly then if you saw an easier set.
 Scaled scores simplify your ability to evaluate improvements in your performance over time.
 This is a standard practice across the certification and licensure industry.

 The score that you get on an exam doesn’t reflect the percent of questions you got correct on an exam.
 Your score is also scaled to be in relation to the passing standard that we have scaled to 700.
 As long as it is above 700, then we know that you have demonstrated competence in the content domain.
 The scaled scores range from zero to a thousand.
 Your score is a simple mathematical conversion of the number of questions you answered correctly to the same scale that is applied to the passing score when it is scaled to 700.
-(Exams scaled from 1 to 100 with passing score scaled to 70.)

 What if I score 850, does that mean I am more qualified than someone who scores a 750?
 Not necessarily.
-JVIDÊÓƵ doesn’t set the passing score to make those types of judgements.
+JVIDÊÓÆµ doesn’t set the passing score to make those types of judgements.
 If you pass, we are simply saying that you have demonstrated the skills and abilities needed to demonstrate competence in the technology given our target audience.
-Higher scores don’t necessarily equate more or better skills.
+Higher scores don’t necessarily equate to more or better skills.
 This is why we don’t report scores on your transcripts.
 The only person that knows your score is you.

 -Contributed by Liberty Munson, Microsoft Psychometrician